ahill187/DeepBayes/README.md

 ## Getting Started

-This project was developed as part of the CERN Summer Student 2018 program.It is recommended that you read through the introductory paper before using the package: <br>
+This project was developed as part of the CERN Summer Student 2018 program.
+It is recommended that you read through the introductory paper before using the package: <br>
 > https://github.com/ahill187/DeepBayes/blob/optiplex/documentation/unfolding-w-boson(2).pdf

 For further information, please contact: